Christian Aaron Boulogne

 Christian Aaron Boulogne (11 August 1962 – May 2023), also known as Ari Boulogne and Ari Päffgen, was a French photographer, actor and writer.

 Early life

 Boulogne was born in Neuilly-sur-Seine on 11 August 1962.
 He was the son of German singer and actress Nico.
-His biological father has been heavily rumoured to be French actor Alain Delon, although Delon consistently denied paternity to Boulogne and therefore this was never proved as Nico at the time was also living with Nicos Papatakis in 1962.
+Nico always claimed that the biological father was French actor Alain Delon, although Delon consistently denied paternity to Boulogne.

 He was initially raised by his mother before he was adopted by Delon's mother, Édith, and her second husband, Paul Boulogne, whose surname he legally took.
+Edith Boulogne said she always knew he was her grandson.
 He spent most of his childhood in Bourg-la-Reine.

 In 2001 and 2019, Boulogne attempted to sue Delon for legal recognition of paternity, but without success.

 Career

 Boulogne reunited with his mother as a teenager and began his career as an actor.
 He made appearances in films directed by Philippe Garrel, including the 1972 surrealist The Inner Scar, which he starred in with Nico, and the 1979 drama The Secret Son, in which he was credited as Ari Päffgen.
 After acting, Boulogne took on a career as a photographer.